Accessibility & Inclusion

 RELAXED PERFORMANCE

+What is a Relaxed Performance?
 At this performance, audience members will be encouraged to be completely themselves during the show – to make sounds, move around, fidget or use noise cancelling headphones.

 VISUAL STORY – RELAXED PERFORMANCE